antmicro/verilog-power-analysis-workflows/README.md

 ### Generating VCD file from trace

-From the `peak_power_example` directory, run verilation and compile the model to an executable with the trace flag enabled `--trace` and then run a simulation with the generated binary:
+From the `example` directory, run verilation and compile the model to an executable with the trace flag enabled `--trace` and then run a simulation with the generated binary:

 <!-- name="generate-vcd-file" -->
 ```